Fox News quietly changes headline after ‘lying’ about Pride flag

 The article quoted a founder of the far-right Gays Against Groomers activist group who claimed the flag was a political statement about “indoctrinating kids and trans kids and pushing kids to sterilize and mutilate themselves”.

-Mr Bates then shared a screenshot of Mr Byrne’s request for comment which made no mention of a link to paedophilia or grooming.
+Mr Bates later shared a screenshot of Mr Byrne’s request for comment on Twitter which made no mention of a link to paedophilia or grooming.

-“Fox never even communicated the malicious and discredited foundation of this article to the White House,” Mr Bates tweeted, before referencing Fox’s $787.5m defamation settlement with Dominion Voting Systems.

-Mr Bates also shared a screenshot of the email from Fox News requesting comment.

-After a fierce backlash, Fox News revised the headline on Wednesday to “White House flew controversial new transgender flag that troubles some critics in the gay community”.
+After the backlash, Fox News revised the headline on Wednesday to “White House flew controversial new transgender flag that troubles some critics in the gay community”.

 .@FoxNews is characteristically lying through their teeth.— Andrew Bates (@AndrewJBates46) June 14, 2023